 Without stating the blindingly obvious, the immediate consequence of poor fire alarm maintenance is that people, property and processes will be placed at greater risk of damage should a fire breakout.

-By definition, the consequence of poor fire alarm maintenance?
+But what are the legal requirements for fire alarm maintenance?

-Not only will your business not be compliant, there is a higher risk that faults and defects within the system and other equipment such as control panels, fire detectors, sensors and fire extinguishers won’t have been identified and fixed.
+Not only will your business not be compliant, there is a higher risk that faults and defects within the system and other equipment such as control panels, manual call points, fire detectors, sensors and fire extinguishers won’t have been identified and fixed.